h-havenga/jekyll/about.md

 **More about me**
 I am a geo and spatial science graduate student, Debian GNU\Linux user, open-source advocate, runner and dog lover.
-I did my undergraduate in Environmental Science with a focus in Geography and Zoology, I further specialized in Geography and I am currently busy with my master of science degree with a focus on severe weather forecasting.
+I did my undergraduate in environmental science with a focus in geography and zoology, I further specialized in Geography and I am currently busy with my master of science degree with a focus on severe weather forecasting.
 I'm navigating this strange new world of programming, blogging and sharing.
 Bare with me.